Using the Review Tab of Microsoft Office Word 2007

 How to Use Review Tab in Ms Word 2007

 The review tab of Microsoft Office Word 2007 has got some important commands that you can use to modify your document.
 The review tab is useful in a number of ways.
 For instance, you can use it for proofing your document, adding or removing comments, and tracking changes among other things.
+Let us have a look at it in details.
 It has got the following groups.

-- Spelling and grammar – the spelling and grammar tool is used for checking the spelling and grammar of your document.
+- Spelling and grammar – the spelling and grammar tool are used for checking the spelling and grammar of your document.
 Upon clicking on this tool, the spelling and grammar dialog appears.
-It will display the word not in dictionary and give you suggestions.
-It is upon you to accept or reject the suggestion, or to type the correct word if it is not among the suggested ones.
+It will display the word that is not in the dictionary and give you suggestions.
+It is upon you to accept or reject the suggestion or to type the correct word if it is not among the suggested ones.

 - Research – the research tool launches the research task pane that is used to search through reference materials, such as dictionaries, encyclopedias, and translational services.